-The field of Criminal Justice operates within the parameters of law, but at times, law proves insufficient for the operation of justice and the handling of crime and criminals.
+The Issue: The Criminal Justice System operates within the parameters of law, but at times, the law proves insufficient for the operation of justice and the handling of crime and criminals.
 Nowhere is this better seen than in the corrections departments across the nation.

 The state of corrections in America has been one of constant change since the founding of the first penitentiary Eastern State Penitentiary in Philadelphia, Pennsylvania in 1829 until present day.
 Indeed, even the term, “penitentiary” reminds us of just how radical some of these changes have been.
 The term is derived from the expression penitence and carries religious significance as related to one who has repented of their sins.
 Of course, today we use the term “corrections,” which when we think about it, really carries the same quasi-religious connotations.

 If interested in a career in Corrections, learn more here.

 However, even the term “corrections” does not properly apply to prisons today, for seldom are those who return from such environments ever “corrected” at least in the sense that society would like for them to be.
 Instead, most who exist prisons today leave with a far better criminal education than when they entered.
 In most regions, the rates of recidivism are high.
 Of course, in another sense one could say that the criminals who enter prisons ARE corrected–they are taught to be better criminals and this is a form of corrections, though not the one society prefers…or so we are led to believe.